 Key Players Driving Growth in the BIM Industry

 The building information modelling market is highly competitive owing to the many small and large vendors providing solutions in the domestic and international markets.
-According to Market and Markets: “The industry appears to be concentrated on moving towards the fragmented stage with the emergence of new players in the market.
+According to Market and Markets, “The industry appears to be concentrated on moving towards the fragmented stage with the emergence of new players in the market.
 Major players in the market are adopting strategies like product & service innovation and mergers & acquisitions.”

 Some of the key software players profiled in the Building Information Modelling Market include Archidata Inc, Asite Solutions, Autodesk Inc, Aveva Group Plc, Beck Technology Ltd, Bentley Systems, Cadsoft Corporation, Dassault Systèmes, Hexagon AB, Nemetschek SE, Pentagon Solution Ltd, RIB Software SE, Synchro Software Ltd, Tekla Corporation and Trimble Ltd.

-BIM Level 0: This means a complete non-existence collaboration between stakeholders, and projects will only use 2D CAD drafting.
+BIM Level 0: This means a complete non-existent collaboration between stakeholders, and projects will only use 2D CAD drafting.
 Distribution is either paper-based or electronic (or both).
 This BIM level is pretty much obsolete today.

 BIM Level 2: Projects are fully collaborative, with stakeholders using detailed 3D models in a sophisticated BIM environment.
 In this instance, all parties working on a project can combine their BIM and design data to work together and share information through a CDE.
 The CDE enables users to carry out regular checks against data validation strategies to ensure the project stays on track.
 One indicator of maturity for BIM Level 2 projects is the inclusion of a 4D BIM (Project Scheduling), which enables the planning of construction sequences.
 Another is 5D BIM (Cost Analysis) for improved cost management.